semtexzv/termineer/README.md

 ## Features

 - Interactive console-based conversation with multiple AI models
-- Support for both Anthropic Claude and Google Gemini models
+- Support for Anthropic Claude, Google Gemini, and OpenRouter models
 - Single query mode for scripting and command-line use
 - Maintains conversation history during interactive sessions
 - Support for system prompts